gsrohde/BioCroCppTests/README.md

    rather than in `BioCro.h`.
-One possible use of `BioCro::Dynamical_system` objects is to be able to easily solve one system using a variety of solvers without having to define a new Simulation object each time.
+One possible use of `BioCro::Dynamical_system` objects is to be able to easily solve one system using a variety of solvers without having to define a new simulator object each time.

 * `test_harmonic_oscillator.cpp` (build and run with `make 3`)

-   This file tests a Simulator based upon a well-known and well-studied type of dynamical system, one having an explicit mathematical solution.
+   This file tests a `Simulator` object based upon a well-known and well-studied type of dynamical system, one having an explicit mathematical solution.
 The tests show that the simulation results match the expected behavior, given an assortment of